JogoShugh/CoderDojoPonceSprings.Events/2013.07.27/README.md

 Create virtual robots that battle each other head to head and rack up points while learning more about programming JavaScript with functions, object-orientation and inheritance, events, and more.

+For True Intermediates, they can start coding, experimenting, and battling basic robots.
+For Those newer to coding, we will discuss design problems, and their code solutions:

+* Movement Tutorial - focus creating a wall crawler (simple math calculations and angles)
+* Friendly fire - using cloning and NOT shooting friendly robots
+* Defense - Using 'Disappear' in a smart way to escape from an enemy

 ### Resources for going further after this tutorial

 Fighting robots are popular in other languages too, but so are real, physical robots.
 Here are some resources: